Candidates and R.T.s are held to stringent ethics standards in order to be eligible for certification and registration.

 disciplinary action by regulatory or other certification boards, and educational

 honor code violations.
-Read more about the ethics-related questions on the certification application
+Read more about the ethics-related questions on the certification and registration application

-Every R.T.'s annual renewal of registration procedure requires them to affirm that
+Every R.T.'s annual renewal of certification and registration procedure requires them to affirm that

 they have been and remain in compliance with the Standards of Ethics.
 The

-Application for Renewal of Registration requires reporting of any convictions
+Application for Renewal of Certification and Registration requires reporting of any convictions

 or charges, including pleas of guilty or nolo contendere (no contest), court-martials,